msi-ris/Tutorials/rnaseq_cmd.md

 ## <a name="0"></a>Part 0: Introduction
 This is a two-part tutorial.
 The first part will take approximately 50 minutes and will cover an introduction to using the command line on MSI systems.
-The second part will take approximately one hour and will cover how to use CHURP to analyze bulk RNASeq data.
+The second part will take approximately 90 minutes and will cover how to use a workflow developed by RIS to analyze bulk RNASeq data.
+The second section also includes a discussion of important RNASeq quality control guidelines and links to the University of Minnesota Genomics Center information pages.

 ### <a name="0.1"></a>0.1 Formatting in This Document
 Throughout this tutorial, there will be formatting cues to highlight various